slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 `podman login to your mirror registry`

-Step 02-mirror-airgap.sh will mirror the images, apply imagesourcepolicies and catalogsources.
+Step 02-mirror-airgap.sh will mirror the images, apply imagesourcepolicies.

 `./02-mirror-airgap.sh`